scarnecchia/qa-mil-package/readme.md

 ### Requirements

 - UNIX/Linux or Windows environment
-- SAS version 9.4 or higher (as of OY 2021)
+- SAS version 9.4 or higher
-- SCDM formatted data (Medicare Claims Synthetic Public Use Files are available in the Sentinel Common Data Model Format **[here](https://www.sentinelinitiative.org/sentinel/surveillance-tools/software-toolkits/Medicare-SynPUFs-in-SCDM)
+- SCDM formatted data (Medicare Claims Synthetic Public Use Files are available in the Sentinel Common Data Model Format **[here](https://www.sentinelinitiative.org/sentinel/surveillance-tools/software-toolkits/Medicare-SynPUFs-in-SCDM)**)

 ### Getting Started

 - Review the QA MIL Package Documentation (available **[here](docs/Sentinel_Mother_Infant_Quality_Assurance_Package_3.0.0.docx)**)
 - Open `sasprograms\00.0_scdm_mil_data_qa_review_master_file.sas`
 - Go to section 1 of program header and specify the following parameters:
   - (1a) The path to SCDM MIL table under review
   - (1b) The path of the source files utilized to create SCDM MIL table (the `dplocal` folder of the prior Phase A QA Package run)
   - (1c) The name of the MIL dataset
   - (1d) The path of the Common Components (CC) request associated with the ETL under review
   - If CC is unavailable at your organization you must complete section 1e with:
     - The path of this QA package, not including the request ID
     - The path to previously approved Phase A SCDM tables
      - The Extract Transform Load (ETL) number for this request (prior ETL + 1)
     - The SCDM version of the ETL under review
       - The names of the SCDM datasets
 - Go to section 2 of program header and specify the following parameters
   - Individual request ID tokens
   - Extract Transform Load (ETL) number for this request (prior ETL + 1)